eProsima/Fast-DDS/doc/proposals/shared-memory-transport/sony/ms1_rtps_shared_memory_transport.md

   ```

 - Lifecycle

   Shared memory lifecycle is managed by the writer corresponding to HistoryCache more likely QoS setting.

 - Owner

   Shared memory is owned by the writer.
 The writer is responsible of managing the shared memory (creation and removal) according to the aforementioned lifecycle.

 - Version

-  Versioning must be used to check if the implementation can use shared memory feature or not.
+  Versioning must be used to check if the implementation supports the shared memory feature or not.

 ## Shared Memory Framework